IdeaBlade/Breeze/README.md

 When used with a databinding framework like Knockout, Breeze enables you to code in a familiar architectural pattern like MVC or MVVM and keep your view separate from your business logic.

+## Issues and Wiki
+The GitHub Issues and Wiki have been disabled.
+Please post all questions and issues to [StackOverflow tagged with breeze](http://stackoverflow.com/questions/tagged/breeze?sort=newest).

 ## Official releases

 The Breeze source is free, open-source, and available here on GitHub.
 If you don't need the full source code, you can download one of the official releases.